deejaygraham/How-to-be-Psychic/outline.md

 Refactoring of your code constantly implies that we need tests to make sure the changes we make don't break anything we don't expect.

-## All the tests

-As a self-taught programmer, early in my career, I felt I wasn;t particularly good at writing code.
-I was working in C++ and the stress I endured when finishing a piece of work and handing it over to be integrated and tested where someone would inevitably find a critical null pointer kind of bug, meant that when TDD came along or just the idea of writing a test before, at the same time, or just after you had written the code, I was immediately on board with that idea and way of working.
-It meant I could write a bit of code, and test a bit in cycles and made much more progress that way.

-Having complete code coverage is obviously the best to enable you to go fastest at evolutionary design but if we don't start out in that perfect way then any tests you can do help you along.
-Manually testing the code yourself only gets you so far and quickly gets old having to setup the same test time and time again to run against your code takes time and can be exhausting or just plain boring.

-At a minimum you can try integrating some form of testing into your legacy app or using something like approval tests in the application if you can find a way to create a physical output from your program if one does not already exist.

-Contract tests are a good way of ensuring that you don't accidentally change an external interface that you expose to clients, such that they will be very unhappy about changing their code to match your changes.

-Microtests are best if you have them or can add them as you go along as you modify your system.
-I stole the term microtests from Mike Hill who uses it in preference to Unit Tests since using that word seems to immediately start arguments between developers about what a unit is and how you should test it.
-A microtest for me could be a test of a single function, a group of functions in a class or a group of logically related classes to test a piece of behaviour.
-These are all tests that are done according to Michael Feathers definition without touching the network, file system, global variables etc. Fast to run and reliable.

-Tests are also an awesome indicator of the quality of your production code and give instant feedback on your design decisions like if the code is going in a better or worse direction.
-Whenever you feel like the tests are getting annoying, painful, large setup, slow, anything you don't like.
-Don't blame the tests (at least at first), suspect your production code is causing that pain.
-Often changing the design makes the tests better.

 ## Strong Pair or Ensemble

 Lots or pair of people discussing the code, not on a syntax level, but on a how does this work, how does it fit with the rest of the code, what direction should we go next?
 Thinking about design.

 'All the ' Woody Zuill quote for ensemble

-## Refactor Names

 ## How to Draw